pauljeter/pauljeter-astro/src/content/blog/accessibility-in-not-a-four-letter-word-kim-lovering-2014-front-porch-front-end-web-developer-conference-in-dallas-texas.md

 - Cognitive Disabilities

 Great, so now what?
-These don’t guarantee an accessible site, but they represent a great starting point.
+These don't guarantee an accessible site, but they represent a great starting point.

 - Document Structure
 - Image alt text